eriktoller/andfn/docs/user_guide.rst

 User Guide
 ==========

-This is the user guide.
+This is the user guide and it is currently under development.

 The first step of creating a DFN model is to create a dfn object with ``my_dfn = andfn.DFN('My DFN example')``.